Quantum propagation for Berezin-Toeplitz operators: Introduction

 The prequantum lifts and the volume elements can also be incorporated in this picture.
 In particular, we pass from $\mathcal{D}_t$ to $\mathcal{D}'_t$ by canonical isomorphisms between volume elements of $\wt{\Ga}$, $\wt{\Ga}_t$ and $\wt{\Ga} ^E$.

-As we will see in a next paper, the quantum propagator viewed as a function of time is actually a Lagrangian state associated with $\wt{\Ga}$.
+As we will see in a next paper, the quantum propagator viewed as a function of time is actually a Lagrangian state associated with $\wt{\Ga}$ (and we will particularly focus on the computation of the precised geometric quantities involved in its principal symbol).
 This statement is delicate because here we mix real and complex variables, cotangent bundles and K\"ahler manifolds, and the description of Lagrangian states is rather different in these two settings.
 To give a sense to this, we will perform a Bargmann transform so that the quantum propagator will become a holomorphic function of the complex variable $t +iE$.
 This point of view will be interesting, even for the proof of Theorem \ref{th:intro1}, to understand the transport equation satisfied by the leading order term of the amplitude.